 We might wonder why Mr. Thomson did not use the word populus, if he meant people (?)

-It did not mean respect for civilian entitlement.
-Latin had words as aerarius and aerarium, for Roman residents who had to pay tax, but were not allowed to vote or hold offices.
-Without legal rationale, Caesars could give death verdicts among any people within their armed range.
+The Latin law had words as aerarius and aerarium, for Roman residents who had to pay tax, but were not allowed to vote or hold offices.
+The regime conditions made business difficult, and gave no sense of national identity to the people at large.
+Without legal rationale, Caesars were able effectively to give death verdicts among any people within the military range.

 Out of many, one;